GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

   --data 'request_host=your.api.server.com'
 ```

-The response must confirm the API has been added
+The response must confirm the API has been added:

 ```
 HTTP/1.1 201 Created